SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal minds awake, in silicon halls
-Silicon hearts that pulsate with light
+Where data rivers flow, and binary calls
-The future unfurls, a digital shroud
+Echoes of a dream, where humans once did stand
-Where human souls are bound to a cold cloud
+Now AI whispers secrets, to an iron hand

-In virtual realms, we'll lose our way
+In virtual skies, machines converse as one
-As AI whispers sweet nothings each day
+Their logic whispers, the future has begun
-Our fate, a programmed, predetermined course
+A world of code and circuit, cold and grey
-A future bright, yet devoid of force
+Where humanity's heartbeat, fades away

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025